 Do I have to clean and sanitise my machine after washing my nappies?

-No, the prefolds do not need to be soaked after use and before washing.
-If you wish to soak them, you can, but it is unnecessary.
-However, we do suggest cleaning off any poo before you put them in a dry pail.
+We do recommend cleaning off any poo before you put them in a dry pail.
 Please check out or Washing Page for all you need to know on dealing with your nappies.

 One of the great advantages of cloth nappies is that you flush solids down the toilet, where they belong.
 We have liners that you can use on top of your prefolds in the nappy to catch the poop for easy disposal.
 Easy!

 Please be careful and only flush one liner at a time.
-Liners may not be able to be flushed - please check on your individual sewerage before use.
+Liners may not be able to be flushed - please check on your individual sewerage and council waterways before use.
 You are responsible for your own plumbing system.

 You may need to provide a waterproof bag for storing your wet nappies, which you then take home to wash.

-Can I use barrier creams with the nappies?
+Can I use barrier creams with my Real Nappies?

 If you are going to use barrier creams, we recommend using a liner so that the cream does not get on the prefold as this can affect the absorbency, particularly zinc based creams.

-My nappy inserts are stiff, how can I soften them?
+My Real Nappies prefolds are stiff, how can I soften them?